yuvelq/TG_Count/README.md

 cd /opt
 sudo git clone https://github.com/yuvelq/TG_Count.git cd TG_Count
+sudo cp config.sample.py config.py
 ```
-Modify the configuration section at the begining of **tgcount.py** to match with your configuration, you can use the editor of your preference.
+Modify the configuration in **config.py** to match your system configuration, you can use the editor of your preference.
 ```
-sudo nano tgcount.py
+sudo nano config.py
 ```
 If you have the download files enabled on the FreeDMR server, set the DOWNLOAD_FILES to False.
 >DOWNLOAD_FILES = False